SYNOPSIS :

 non root users, we use connect().
 To set the des-

-tination port of the probe packets use -PT.
-The default port is 80, since this port
+tination port of the probe packets use -PT

 is often not filtered out.